The Chevrolet Tahoe has ruled the full-size SUV market for years, but quality varies across model years.

 Best Years: 2017, 2018, 2020

 These years were Chevy’s MVPs.
-Fewer complaints, smoother rides, and tech that actually functioned.
+Fewer complaints, smoother rides, and tech that actually operated.
 We’re talking forward-collision alerts, lane departure warnings, and a seat that buzzes your butt when you’re about to crash.
-Sophisticated, right?
+Advanced, right?

 Apple CarPlay and Android Auto made their debut, turning these Tahoes into mobile smartphones.
-If you’re after the cream of the fourth-gen crop, look no further.
+If you’re after the best of the fourth-gen crop, look no further.

 Neutral Year: 2019

 2019 was the Tahoe’s “meh” year.
 Not bad, not great, just… there.
 It inherited most of the positive stuff from earlier years but wasn’t immune to problems.
-Some owners reported electrical hiccups, mostly thanks to moisture.
+Some owners reported electrical glitches, mostly thanks to moisture.
 But compared to the worst years?
-It’s a walk in the park.
+It’s a stroll in the park.

 Worst Years: 2015, 2016